-The third phase, implementation will involve the rollout of required changes, as well as any system and policy changes to permit the compilation of information in compliance with IFRS 15 and will begin in the latter part of 2017.
+The third phase, implementation, will involve the rollout of required changes, as well as any system and policy changes to permit the compilation of information in compliance with IFRS 15, and will begin in the latter part of 2017.

-Although, the Company has commenced work on the preliminary phase of CCL's implementation of IFRS 15, it is not yet possible to make a reliable estimate of the impact of the new standard on CCL's consolidated financial statements.
+Although the Company has commenced work on the preliminary phase of CCL's implementation of IFRS 15, it is not yet possible to make a reliable estimate of the impact of the new standard on CCL's consolidated financial statements.

 In January 2016, IFRS 16, Leases ("IFRS 16"), was issued by the IASB.
 This standard introduces a single-lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
-Other areas of the lease accounting model have been impacted, including the definition of a lease.
+This standard substantially carries forward the lessor accounting model have been impacted, including the definition of a lease.
 The new standard is effective for annual periods beginning on or after January 1, 2019.
-The Company intends to adopt IFRS 16 in its financial statements for the annual period beginning on January 1, 2019, using the modified retrospective approach.
+The Company intends to adopt IFRS 16 in its financial statements for the annual periods beginning on January 1, 2019, using the modified retrospective approach.
 Under this approach the Company will recognize transitional adjustments in retained earnings on the date of initial application (January 1, 2018), without restating prior periods.
 The Company is currently evaluating the impact of IFRS 16 on its consolidated financial statements and has begun collecting and cataloguing all existing leases in order to perform an initial assessment and develop a preliminary plan with respect to analyzing the impact of the new standard on existing leases.
 As such, it is not yet possible to make a reliable estimate of the impact of the new standard on the Company's consolidated financial statements.